 Soil type is the Quincy-Hezel-Burbank association and Warden-Sagemoor-Kennewick association.
-These are dry sandy soils on terraces and dunes that have formed under sparse dune vegetation or shrub-steppe vegetation in wind deposited sand or silt and loam over glaciolacustrine deposits from cataclysmic glacial outburst floods; most have low water holding capacity.
+These are dry sandy soils on terraces and dunes that have formed under sparse dune vegetation or shrubsteppe vegetation in wind deposited sand or silt and loam over glaciolacustrine deposits from cataclysmic glacial outburst floods; most have low water holding capacity.
 Native vegetation is mainly grasses and shrubs.

 Soil type for the most part is the Warden-Sagemoor-Kennewick association.
-Soil description is dry, silty and loamy soils that formed in glaciolacustrine deposits from cataclysmic outbursts floods in the lower part and loess in the upper part.
+Soil description is dry, silty, and loamy soils that formed in glaciolacustrine deposits from cataclysmic outbursts floods in the lower part and loess in the upper part.
 Warden soils are on terraces and are very deep and well drained.
 They formed in lacustine deposits that have a mantle of loess.
 The surface layer is silt loam and the subsoil is are silt loam and very fine sandy loam.
 Sagemoor soils are on terraces and are very deep and well drained.
 They formed in lacustrine deposits that have a mantle of loess.
 The surface layer and subsoil are silt loam.
+Kennewick soils are on terraces and are very deep and well drained.
+They formed in lacustrine deposits that have a mantle of loess.
+The surface layer and subsoil are silt loam.
+Kennewick soils are on terraces and are very deep and well drained.
+They formed in lacustine deposits are silt loam.
+Kennewick soils are on terraces and are very deep and subsoil are silt loam.
+Kennewick soils are on terraces and are very deep and subsoil are silt loam.
+Kennewick soils are on terraces and are very deep and subsoil are silt loam.
 Kennewick soils are on terraces and are very deep and well drained.
 They formed in lacustine deposits and are silt loam throughout.
 Native vegetation is mainly grasses and shrubs.